froukje/datamapu/content/posts/classical_ml/random_forest.md

 ## Introduction

 Random Forests are a supervised Machine Learning model, that is build on Decision Trees.
 A main disadvantage of [Decision Trees]() is that they tend to overfit and often have difficuilties to generalize to new data.
 Random Forests try to overcome this weakness.
-They are build of a set of Decision Trees.
+They are build of a set of Decision Trees and their outcomes are converted into a single result.

 ## Build a Random Forest